-How To Contact Us
+How to Contact Us

 If you would like more information about the Society, a claim, an application for new or increased insurance cover or your membership in general, please contact us.
 You may telephone us or contact us by email or letter.
-Contact details are as follows and you will find a "Who's Who" on the back page.
+Contact details are as follows and you will find a "Who's Who" on pages 70 and 71.